 Like many of you who are reading this, you may have grown up playing and enjoying Pinball!
 It’s an important part of our American culture and we should be preserved it for future generations to enjoy.

-Many pinball machines were manufactured throughout the 1930’s, 40’s 50’s, 60’s, and into the ‘heyday’ of pinball, during the 70’s and 80’s.
+The heyday of pinball was during the 70’s and 80’s.
 Pinball continued it’s popularity in the 1990’s and 2000’s, but the number of machines being produced diminished during that time period, as video games, the internet, and cell phones took interest.
 Remember playing games produced by Bally, Chicago Coin, Capcom, Gottlieb, Midway, Sega, Stern and Williams ?
-Today there is only two major manufacture of pinball machines (Stern) & (Jersey Jack) still building pinball machines in the United States… and there aren’t many public places where pinball can be played.
+Today there is only three major manufacture of pinball machines: Stern, Jersey Jack and Spooky Pinball still building pinball machines in the United States… and there aren’t many public places where pinball can be played.
 Many of these older machines have been either destroyed, are in disrepair, or tucked away in someone’s private collection, where the public never gets to see these games.
 This trend along with fewer and fewer repair people, that have the knowledge, skill and ability to work on these machines, limits these machines from being played.
 Pinball is a national treasure if we don’t do something about saving this part of our history, it’s just gone.
 These machines really are an amazing piece of American ingenuity.
 The good news….along with many trends, Americans have a great love affair with all kinds of things from their childhood.
 These retro games are now very popular and pinball is making a major comeback.

 As teenager in the 80’s, Jerry Pinkas enjoyed going to the local arcades and the mall to play pinball machines.